A faithful remnant reserved through the ages by the Holy Spirit and the Word of God.

 Zan caught the snake and took it outside and after all the commotion everyone relaxed and laughed about it.
 Especially Yon and Annette.

 Even though things turned out differently than expected, Zan and Joyanna came away from the party convinced to proceed with presenting to Yon the idea of a betrothal to Annette.
 As matchmaker, Jeannie had already discreetly spoken with Annette’s parents and they were in agreement.
 Now it was up to Yon and then Annette to make the final commitment.

 After Zan spoke with Yon about an arranged marriage to Annette, his papa’s words came to mind, over and over again.
 “Your mother and I agree…consider a betrothal and marriage to Annette…”

 He had agreed to think about it–pray about it.
 But in addition to thoughts and prayers about marriage to Annette, he asked, What about Austria?

 One day, after he had been awake most of the night pondering his dilemma, while walking with Zan, taking the herds out to pasture and Jehan had wandered off at a distance, he asked.
 “Papa is it appropriate to add a condition to a betrothal and marriage proposal?”

 Curious, Zan asked him to explain.

 “Well, I haven’t talked with you about it, only with Alaric and God, but I’ve been seriously thinking of going to Austria–to be a preacher.
 That’s why I’ve been studying German scriptures.
 And Alaric was thinking of going too, but Madeline will not agree to it.
-So he feels like he cannot go because he would have to break his commitment to Madeline.”
+So he feels like he cannot go because he would have to break his commitment to marry her.”